philmcminn/com1001-code/README.md

 ``git clone git@github.com:philmcminn/com1001-code.git``

+### Running an Example

+To run an example you'll need to change to the directory where it exists as a Ruby file.
+You'll need to ensure the appropriate gems are installed.
+Each directory contains a ``GemFile`` so it is easy for you to ensure this using (Bundler)[https://bundler.io/].
+Bundler is already installed on Codio (if you're using your own machine – which is [not recommended](#4-if-you-dont-like-codio), you'll need to install it), so you just need to issue a ``bundle install`` command in the terminal in the appropriate directory.
+Unless the file forms a part of an overall application, you should be able to run it by issuing a ``ruby ...`` command at the terminal (where the dots are the Ruby file name).

 # 3. Which Code Examples are Discussed in Which Lectures?

+The lectures reference the code examples in this repository.
+The first time an example is mentioned, its path in the repository will be listed under the code snippet of the example on the slide.

+If you're looking for the lecture in which an example appears, I've provided the table below to help you out:

 # 4. If You Don't Like Codio...